The Conjuring: Plot

+In 1968, renowned demonologists Ed and Lorraine Warren investigate the Annabelle case, in which friends Debbie and Camilla have a possessed doll.
+They allowed a spirit, who claimed to be a seven-year-old girl named Annabelle Higgins, to possess the doll, and the hauntings became increasingly disturbing.
+The Warrens explain that the doll was never possessed; it was only a conduit for a demonic spirit whose goal was to possess one of the friends.

-In 1971, Roger and Carolyn Perron move into a farmhouse in Harrisville, Rhode Island, with their five daughters: Andrea, Nancy, Christine, Cindy, and April.
-Their dog, Sadie, refuses to enter the house and the entrance to a cellar has been boarded up.
-Paranormal events occur within the first few nights.
-Every clock in the house stops at 3:07 AM.
-Sadie is found dead in the morning, and Carolyn wakes up with large bruises.
-She and Christine both encounter a malevolent spirit.
+Three years later, in 1971, Roger and Carolyn Perron move into a farmhouse in Harrisville, Rhode Island, with their five daughters: Andrea, Nancy, Christine, Cindy, and April.
+Their dog, Sadie, refuses to enter the house.
+The family discovers a boarded-up cellar in the house and paranormal events occur within the first few nights.
+Every clock in the house stops at 3:07 a.m.
+Carolyn awakens with new bruises each morning, and Sadie is found dead in the yard.
+Carolyn and Christine both encounter a malevolent spirit.

-Carolyn contacts demonologists Ed and Lorraine Warren, who have recently investigated a possessed doll called Annabelle.
-The Warrens meet with Carolyn and agree to conduct an initial investigation, during which Lorraine, a clairvoyant, sees that dark forces have latched on to the Perron family, and leaving the house will not free them.
+Carolyn contacts the Warrens, who conduct an initial investigation, during which Lorraine, a clairvoyant, sees that a dark entity has latched on to the family so that even leaving the house will not free them.
 To gather evidence, they place cameras and bells around the house with the help of their assistant Drew Thomas and police officer Brad Hamilton.
-Further research reveals that the house once belonged to an accused witch named Bathsheba Sherman (a relative of Mary Towne Eastey), who sacrificed her week-old baby to the devil and killed herself in 1863 at 3:07 in the morning after cursing all who take her land.
-There are reports of numerous murders and suicides through the years in the houses that were built on the property.
+Research reveals that the house once belonged to an accused witch and Satanist named Bathsheba Sherman (a relative of Mary Towne Eastey), who sacrificed her week-old baby to the devil and killed herself in 1863 at 3:07 in the morning after cursing all who take her land.
+There have since been reports of numerous murders and suicides through the years in the houses that were built on the land.

-One morning, Bathsheba appears to Carolyn and fully possesses her.
-That night, the group hears a spirit luring Cindy into the wardrobe, where she reveals a secret passage.
-Lorraine enters the passage and falls down to the cellar, where she sees the spirit of a woman whom Bathsheba had possessed long ago and used to kill her child.
-Bathsheba attacks Nancy; the incident is caught on camera.
-The Warrens conclude it is sufficient evidence to receive authorization from the Catholic Church to perform an exorcism but Father Gordon explains that approval would have to come directly from the Vatican because the Perron family aren't members of the church.
+Bathsheba completely possesses Carolyn.
+In the cellar, Lorraine sees the spirit of a woman whom Bathsheba had possessed long ago and forced to kill her child, realizing she will force Carolyn to do the same.
+The Warrens conclude they have sufficient evidence to receive authorization from the Catholic Church to perform an exorcism, but Father Gordon explains that approval would have to come directly from the Vatican because the Perron family are not members of the church.

-The Warrens' daughter Judy is attacked in the Warrens' own home by Bathsheba.
-The Perron family takes refuge at a motel but Carolyn takes Christine and April back to the house to kill them.
-Ed, Lorraine, and Brad find Carolyn in the cellar trying to stab Christine.
-Lorraine warns that if they take Carolyn outside the house, Bathsheba will kill her.
-They tie Carolyn to a chair and Ed attempts the exorcism himself.
-Though Carolyn escapes and attempts to kill April, Lorraine is able to call to her by reminding her of a special memory she shared with her family, allowing Ed to complete the exorcism, lift Bathsheba's curse and condemn her back to Hell.
-Returning home, Ed adds the haunted music box from the Perrons' home to their room of cursed artifacts that they have collected from past cases.
-As he leaves, the music box starts playing on its own.
+The Warrens' daughter Judy is attacked by Bathsheba as a warning to the Warrens.
+The Perron family takes refuge at a motel, but Carolyn, possessed, takes Christine and April back to the house to kill them.
+Running out of time, Ed, Lorraine, and Brad tie Carolyn to a chair and Ed attempts the exorcism himself.
+Carolyn escapes and attempts to kill April; Lorraine is able to call to her by reminding her of a family memory, allowing Ed to complete the exorcism and condemn Bathsheba back to Hell.

+Returning home, Ed adds the haunted music box from the Perron home to their room of cursed artifacts that they have collected from past cases.